small-tech/site.js/README.md

 #### Making your server public

 Use a service like [ngrok](https://ngrok.com/) (Pro+) to point a custom domain name to your temporary staging server.
 Make sure you set your `hostname` file (e.g., in `/etc/hostname` or via `hostnamectl set-hostname <hostname>` or the equivalent for your platform) to match your domain name.
-The first time you hit your server via your hostname it will take a little longer to load as your Let’s Encrypt certificates are being automatically provisioned by ACME TLS.
+The first time you hit your server via your hostname it will take a little longer to load as your Let’s Encrypt certificates are being automatically provisioned by Auto Encrypt.

 When you start your server, it will run as a regular process.
 It will not be restarted if it crashes or if you exit the foreground process or restart the computer.